MadMaxMcKinney/max-mckinney-gatsby/src/projects/sureshot-development-design/index.md

 showLiveContent: false
 sortDate: "2019-1-01"
 ---
-I joined Sureshot as a fullstack developer, however once realizing there was no designer on the team and seeing the visual and functional inconsistencies between products I began to implement a design system that could align all of the products.
+I joined Sureshot as a fullstack developer, however once realizing there was no designer on the team and seeing the visual and functional inconsistencies between products I began to build the groundwork and implement a design system that would align all of the products.
+I now act as the lead designer on the team.
 I designed the system to be modular to simplify our development workflows with a heavy focus in data management/dashboard components.

 <div class="photo-container">
 <img src="sureshot-ui.png" />